 The competitor MUST report the circumstances, however trivial, to the Event Secretary as soon as possible.
 The Event Secretary shall ensure that a full report is submitted to the National Secretary, and the appropriate District Secretary within fourteen days of the event.
 The District Secretary shall notify the National Secretary of the District Committee’s findings when its investigations into the accident have been concluded.

 ALL accidents involving serious injury or death MUST be reported to the Club Events Secretary immediately it is practical to do so.

 An important and often overlooked aspect of club events is signing – on.
-Either a full entry form, or a signing-on sheet for club events MUST be completed and signed by EVERY competitor on EVERY occasion before they are allowed to start.
+Either a full entry form, or a CTT signing on form Type B events revised May 2018 for club events MUST be completed and signed by EVERY competitor on EVERY occasion before they are allowed to start.

 In the case of Club Members under 18 years of age, the Annual Parental Consent Form for Club Event MUST be signed by the parent and witnessed by a responsible Club Official before the member concerned is allowed to ride.